bouvens/griffeath-machine/README.md

 npm start
 ```

-Also, there’s a script for a local build:
+Also, there’s the script for local build
 ```bash
 npm run build
 ```